dariopellegrini/StorageDone-iOS/README.md

 ```

 ### Async streams
-Live queries can be represented using swift async streams.
+Live queries can be represented using Swift async streams.
 ```swift
 task = Task {
     for try await teachers: [Teacher] in database.async.live() {